kloudlite/kloudlite/kl/docs/kl/kl_use.md

 ## kl use

-select environment and account to current context
+select environment and team to current context